About Harris County

 Courts & Case Records

 Harris County's judicial system operates through several courts with distinct jurisdictions.
-The Harris County Superior Court holds general jurisdiction over felony criminal cases, civil cases involving significant monetary amounts, divorce and family law matters, and appeals from lower courts.
-The Superior Court is located at 100 North College Street, Hamilton, GA 31811, and can be reached at (706) 628-4944.
+Harris County Superior Court holds general jurisdiction over felony criminal cases, civil cases involving significant monetary amounts, divorce and family law matters, and appeals from lower courts.
+The Superior Court is located at 100 North College Street, Hamilton, GA 31811, and can be contacted through the office’s website.
+The Clerk of Superior Court maintains all court records and is the custodian of official documents, including land records, business filings, and vital records in addition to court proceedings.

 • Fees for copies typically range from $0.25 to $1.00 per page, with certified copies requiring an additional certification fee.